-The drowned river valley or ria of Milford Haven developed as a result of a complex series of geological and geomorphological processes that have been occurring since the Devonian epoch approximately 395-345 million years ago.
-At the end of the most recent glaciation the pre-glacial drainage system was deepened by meltwater from a retreating ice sheet that had once covered the whole of the Irish Sea.
+The drowned river valley or ria of Milford Haven developed as a result of a complex glaciation the pre-glacial drainage system was deepened by meltwater from a retreating ice sheet that had once covered the whole of the Irish Sea.
 Since then, rising sea levels drowned the river valleys to create the current Milford Haven shoreline about 3,000 years ago.